 The United Kingdom has heightened security measures for all migration into its countries.
 International students studying and working/interning in Northern Ireland are required to obtain a Tier 4 (General) Student Visa.
 This will allow you to study at Ulster University, CGEE’s academic partner in Northern Ireland, as well as participate freely in your internships.
 The British Consulate in New York grants visas to US students.

 IMPORTANT!
 CGEE will provide you with a detailed guide when you are applying for your visa.
 The outline below ONLY summarizes and outlines the process.
 DO NOT attempt to apply for the visa without CGEE’s detailed instructions and documentation!
-Applying on your own will delay or prevent your visa being granted.
+Applying on your own will delay or prevent your visa from being granted.

 Step 1: Acceptance at Ulster University